Skip to content ↓

 While the children are settling into the Nursery we understand that some children need to bring comfort toys to the Nursery to help them in their settling on process.
 We encourage the children to keep comfort toys in their bags so that they do not get lost.

 If children mislay any items which they bring to Nursery we will attempt to find them and return them.
-Unfortunately we are unable to spend time looking for items during busy periods in the Nursery.
-If a child looses an item we will then look for it at the end of the session or at the beginning of the next day.
-We ask parents if they can please be patient to have items returned and not expect staff to look for items during the session
+Unfortunately, we are unable to spend time looking for items during busy periods in the Nursery.
+If a child loses an item, we will then look for it at the end of the session or at the beginning of the next day.
+We ask parents if they can please be patient to have items returned and not expect staff to look for items during the session.

 Using Cutlery

-We are encouraging to children to use a knife and fork when they eat lunch and tea in the Nursery.
+We are encouraging children to use a knife and fork when they eat lunch and tea in the Nursery.
 Children of Nursery age are able to use cutlery and with help they soon learn how to use a knife and fork correctly when eating.
-Some foods are harder to cut that others and they will still need help cutting up food before they eat it.
+Some foods are harder to cut than others, and they will still need help cutting up food before they eat it.
 Please encourage your child to use a knife and fork at home and model good cutlery use.

 Thank you for your support.